 A great deal of information has been put together on this page.
 Note: People should know that there are health supplements that would be effective but may not be due to their being multi-level marketed in a disgustingly non-informative manner.
 I refer to the more unpleasant "cleansing effects" or "healing crisis" that some may experience from such supplements.
 Knowing the principles on this page, one may better take advantage of such events.
-Links for naturopathic medicine resources have been put on this page.
+Links for a great many naturopathic medicine resources have been put on this page.

 And it's sister page is ...

 - Steps & principles telling how to transition -gradually & successfully- to a diet that promotes & sustains optimal health for body, mind, AND the planet, even from the standard American diet.
 Incorporate this approach as slowly or as quickly as you can maintain.
 (If done too fast, you may find it too uncomfortable, then bounce back to the old ways, so would just be a waste of time).
 Includes a Food-Combining Chart for optimal digestion and assimilation of nutrients, as well as for proper elimination.
 Other sections included: "Transition Diet," "Rebuilding Diet," "Three Day Apple Fast And Seven Day Cleanse," "About Cleansing Reactions."